Google Sheets Fit Text To Cell

 • Overflow: Use this when you have short pieces of text and don't want to increase the cell height unnecessarily.
 It's suitable for labels or identifiers where the full text is not always critical.

-• Wrap: This is ideal for longer descriptions, addresses, or comments where it's important to see the entire text within the cell without manually resizing columns.
+• Wrap: This is ideal for longer descriptions, addresses, or comments where don't forget to see the entire text within the cell without manually resizing columns.

 • Clip: Use this sparingly, as it can hide important information.
 It might be suitable for situations where you only need to see a portion of the text and don't want to increase cell size.